echavet/MitsubishiCN105ESPHome/README.md

 # Climate entity configuration
 climate:
   - platform: cn105
+    id: hp
     name: "My Heat Pump"
-    update_interval: 4s        # update interval can be ajusted after a first run and logs monitoring*
+    update_interval: 4s        # update interval can be adjusted after a first run and logs monitoring

 # Default logging level
 logger:
-  hardware_uart: UART1 # This line can be removed for ESP32 devices
+#  hardware_uart: UART1 # Uncomment this line for ESP8266 devices
   level: INFO
 ```

-(*): Adjusting the `update_interval`:
+#### Adjusting the `update_interval`
 An ESPHome firmware implements the esphome::Component interface to be integrated into the Inversion Of Control mechanism of the ESPHome framework.
 The main method of this process is the `loop()` method.
 MitsubishiCN105ESPHome performs a series of exchanges with the heat pump through a cycle.
 This cycle is timed, and its duration is displayed in the logs, provided the `CYCLE` logger is set to at least `INFO`.